Perhaps I should have bought the game and computer too!

 I sit her on a stool while the tech guy runs up Just Grandma and Me.
 This shouldn’t take too long, I think.
 But in the moment, I was worried.

 Not at how precarious her perch was.
 She wasn’t moving so it didn’t matter.
-No that dreadful moment when two eyes turn towards me and ask, “Daddy how do you work this?”
+No. It was that dreadful moment when two eyes turn towards me and ask, “Daddy how do you work this?”
 That moment would have to wait until she was running Windows Millennium on her laptop!

 But that didn’t happen at all.
 For now the mouse was gliding over the game scenes like thread through silk.
 Each click on each character brought joyous laughter at each unique antic.
 And then she would click through to the next part of an interesting and engaging story.